knadh/stuffbin/README.md

 ![stuffbin](https://user-images.githubusercontent.com/547147/50650557-caa04680-0fa6-11e9-9f8e-4d76cf331dc6.png)

+## stuffbin vs. Go 1.6 embed
+Go 1.6 introduced the [`//go:embed`](https://golang.org/pkg/embed/) directive that allows embedding of files into Go binaries without any external utilities. stuffbin offers a few key advantages over native embedding in its current form.

+- All files are ZIP compressed.
+- Custom path aliases (eg: embed `/home/local/path/file.txt` as `/app/file.txt`).
+- Dynamically embed files instead of static `//go:embed` directives.
+- Better [filesystem abstraction](https://github.com/knadh/stuffbin/blob/e80f23deca3fbc201ae7fb5f59a9e4ea6f17878e/fs.go#L17) for virtual filesystem manipulation, including merging.

 ## How does it work?

 stuffbin compresses and embeds arbitrary files to the end of Go binaries.
-This does not affect the normal execution of the binary by the operating system as it is aware of its original size.
-The compressed data that is appended beyond its original size is simply ignored.
-When a stuffed application is executed, stuffbin reads the compressed bytes from self (the executable), uncompresses the files on the fly into an in-memory filesystem and provides a simple FileSystem interface to access them.
-This enables complex Go applications that have external file dependencies to be shipped a single _fat_ binary, commonly, web applications that have static file and template dependencies.
+This does not affect the normal execution of the binary as the compressed data that is appended beyond the binary's original size is simply ignored by the operating system.
+When a stuffed application is executed, stuffbin reads the compressed bytes from self (the executable), uncompresses the files on the fly into an in-memory filesystem, and provides a FileSystem interface to access them.
+This enables Go applications that have external file dependencies to be shipped a single _fat_ binary, commonly, web applications that have static file and template dependencies.

 - Built in ZIP compression
 - A virtual filesystem abstraction to access embedded files